 The emotional dynamics began to enter her conscious awareness through creative visualisations and exploration.
 Needless to say, once she had 'a chat' with her boss about the situation, the emotional conflict was resolved and the weight quickly returned to normal.
-It really did - she lost weight very quickly and got back to her original size without even trying.

 For another client, her weight issue was serving a function of punishing a boyfriend.
 She was subconsciously angry with his 'wandering eye' and constant references to other attractive women.
-So she expressed this via weight gain, from the belief "if that's all you care about, then I need to know you really love me even if I'm not physically attractive".
+So she expressed this via weight gain, from the belief "if that's all you care about, then I need to know you really love me by not being physically attractive".